FyerPower/ggFrames/README.md

   - Stamina
   - Experience: Very Slim / Unobtrusive
   - Mount Stamina: Only visible when mounted
+- Group Unit Frames
+  - *Name, Level, Class Icon, Group Leader Icon, Health Bar*
+  - *Player frame will remain on top of group list, so that it will not confuse the player when grouped / ungrouped*
+  - *Group member will fade out when no within support range*
+- Large Group (Raid) Unit Frames
+  - *Name, Group Leader Icon, Health Bar*
+- All Frames Hide whenever in menus (backpack, friends, guild, etc)
+- All Default Frames are Hidden (Players Health, Stamina, Magicka, Horse Stamina, Group Frames, and Raid Frames)

+#### Coming Soon (v0.3)

+- Customizable Setting Menu
+- Theming

-#### Coming Soon
+#### Coming Soon After

 - Low Health Alert
 - Player Castbar
 - Buff / Debuffs
-- Customizable Setting Menu
-- Group Unit Frames
-  - *Name, Level, Class Icon, Role Icons (dps/tank/healer), Group Leader Icon, Health Bar*
-  - *Player frame will remain on top of group list, so that it will not confuse the player when grouped / ungrouped*
-  - *Group member will fade out when no within support range*
 - Target Unit Frame
   - *Name, Level, Class Icon, Health Bar*
-  - *Bosses will appear slightly differently and give the user information such as the boss rank*
+  - *Bosses will appear slightly differently and give the user information such as its difficulty rating*
   - *Casting Bars with textual feedback telling you when to block, interupt, etc.*
-- Target of Target Unit Frame
+- Target of Target Unit Frame (If Possible)
-  - *Name & Health Bar Only*

 #### Feature Request?